第一章History of Izumo, Chapter 1

 Shimane Museum of Ancient IzumoThis museum near Izumo Taisha Grand Shrine lets you experience firsthand the world of mythology.

 With Izumo Taisha Grand Shrine as its main focus, this museum displays exhibits about ancient Izumo.
 Its collection includes 358 bronze swords, 16 bronze spearheads, and 6 dotaku (bronze bells), all excavated from the Kojindani ruins, among which are national treasures.
 Also featured are 39 dotaku (all national treasures) excavated from the Kamo Iwakura ruins.
-National treasures and themed exhibits are open to the public.

-There are also expositions on the Iwami Ginzan (Iwami Silver Mine) and other exhibits that involve the whole history of Shimane Prefecture.
+There are also exhibitions on the Iwami Ginzan (Iwami Silver Mine) and other exhibits that involve the whole history of Shimane Prefecture.
 In the central lobby, you can see displayed a pillar called Uzubashira, which was excavated from the grounds of Izumo Taisha Grand Shrine in 2000.
 You can also see a 1:10 scale replica of the main shrine building of Izumo Taisha Grand Shrine as it was thought to be in the Heian period.

 Shimane Museum of Ancient Izumo

 Here, you will see many things such as replicas of possible ancient forms of Izumo Taisha, an incredible collection of copper swords and bells discovered in the area, exhibits about the life described in the “Izumo no Kuni Fudoki” (a book from the 8th century), and three enormous cedar pillars discovered in 2000 after an excavation at Izumo Taisha, believed to be a part of the original ancient shrine.Website

 Kojindani RuinsArcheological ruins where as many as 358 bronze swords, a symbol of authority, were discovered